 You hunt?
 This is what it’s like being a woman in the outdoors surrounded by people who grew up in a time of set gender roles and a male-provider attitude.

 Men may dominate the outdoors in numbers, but that doesn’t mean they are the only ones who dominate the game they pursue.
-The number of women participating in hunting and fishing is growing at an exponential rate and it is truly amazing.
-However, though we see more and more women every year getting into the outdoors, why is there still such a stigma around it?
+The number of women participating in hunting and fishing is growing at an exponential rate; it is truly amazing!
+Though we see more and more women every year getting into the outdoors, why is there still such a stigma around it?

 Comments like, “that’s so cool your girlfriend goes fishing with you” and “wow, your daughter shoots with you?” are what I grew up hearing and still hear today.
 Honestly, I never really let it phase me.